Locally-Grown

 Modern British Knitwear

-This collection forms part of our quest to demonstrate the great potential of British Wool - to showcase the passion, craftsmanship and skills within the wool community and to create meaningful value throughout the supply chain
+This collection forms part of our continued quest to demonstrate the great potential of British Wool - to showcase the passion, craftsmanship and skills within the wool community.

 Close knit

-Two unique yarns, a recipe created by Navygrey in partnership with our spinners.
-A fully traceable British supply chain.
+Two yarns, a recipe created by Navygrey in partnership with our spinners and British Wool.
+A British supply chain.

 Local people + Local product.+ Local purpose = Great British Jumpers.